-As we deal with the ongoing impact of the COVID-19 pandemic, we at St Michael’s are working to keep our our staff safe and our community connected.
-The church building is closed except for recording of services which are available on the website each Sunday.
+As we emerge from the ongoing impact of the COVID-19 pandemic, we continue to prioritize both safety and connection for our community.
+Since Monday 16 March, the church building has been closed except for recording of our Online Gatherings which are available on our website each Sunday.
 These include Reflections by our minister Rev Dr Margaret Mayman; beautiful music by our organist, Rhys Boak, and other musicians; hymns sung by cantors, and prayers for these challenging times.

-We are commited to living our the teaching that is at the heart of all spiritual traditions – to treat others as we wish to be treated; to love our neighbours as ourselves.
+We remain committed to living out the teachings that are at the heart of all spiritual traditions – treating others as we wish to be treated; seeing the Sacred in all people and in all creation; following the Way of Jesus who called his friends to love God and to love our neighbours as ourselves.